SpongePowered/SpongeDocs/source/plugin/scheduler.rst

 |                 |                         | it should be descriptive and aid users in debugging your plugin.         |
 +-----------------+-------------------------+--------------------------------------------------------------------------+

-Lastly, submit the task to the scheduler using :javadoc:`org.spongepowered.api.scheduler.Task.Builder#submit(java.lang.Object)`.
+Lastly, submit the task to the scheduler using :javadoc:`Task.Builder#submit(Object)`.

 And that's it!
 To summarize, a fully functional scheduled task that would run asynchronously every 5 minutes after an initial delay of 100 milliseconds could be built and submitted using the following code: